yegor256/cactoos/README.md

 );
 ```

-To create a sorted set from existing vararg elements using comparator:
+To create a sorted set from existing vararg elements using a comparator:
 ```java
 final Set<String> sorted = new org.cactoos.set.Sorted<>(
   (first, second) -> first.compareTo(second),